 viThe new parenting trend is not to parent.
 As the new slogan goes, “Cats, Not Brats.”
 Increasingly, husbands and wives are celebrating being ‘child-free.’
 These couples are posting child-free announcement on social media, are hosting vasectomy parties, and are asking their friends to help them name their new boat.
 In short, couples have declared themselves free from the traditional family narrative.
-As their Pinterest boards make clear, they have left the narrow road of societal expectations and are seeking to celebrate a narrative that is indicative of their experiences.
+As their Pinterest boards make clear, they have left the narrow road of historic, societal expectations and are seeking to celebrate a narrative that is indicative of their experiences.
 And now, it’s cool to employ ‘birth announcements’ to celebrate the arrival of our new car coming in at 3,460 lbs.

 As Christians, we should be deeply troubled by this trend.
 Our God values and loves children.
 And he designed marriage to be a place where children could be created, loved, and discipled.
 As John Piper says,